stolostron/rhacm-docs/manage_applications/managing_apps_console.md

 ## Monitoring
 {: #monitoring}

-If you installed Grafana, uou can open the Grafana dashboard for your applications to monitor by selecting **Grafana**.
+If you installed Grafana, you can open the Grafana dashboard for your applications to monitor by selecting **Grafana**.
 You can use monitoring metrics and logs to quickly determine the root cause for application problems to reduce or eliminate downtime.